 Guide to Selecting a Good Breeder

 Instead of wasting time on the home page where many breeders woo readers with flashy words like “Champion Bloodlines” and “Health Tested” in large, bold font, the first thing I do is click on “Males.”
 From there, I look at the first male listed.
 Is he health tested?
 A good breeder screens for health related issues.
-For a complete list of health tests according to breed, click here.
+For a complete list of health tests according to breed, go to the AKC breeds website.
 If in fact the dog is health tested, what are the results?
 For example, with the German Shepherd Dog (GSD) breed, I look for OFAs to find out if the dog has been screened for Hip and Elbow Dysplasia.
 There are GSD breeders out there who claim their dogs have been tested and will say something like “OFA GOOD” or “OFA EXCELLENT” when, in fact, their dog are not.
 Always cross-check health testing information.
 For OFA results, go to www.ofa.org and enter the dog’s registered name into the left-hand column where it says “Search OFA for health tested dogs.”
 PennHIP is another way to check hips, and in Germany dogs are evaluated by the SV ratings system for both hips and elbows.
 All scores are valid but must be confirmed.
 Don’t just take the breeder’s word for it.